Nissan Leaf hatchback review

 “The Nissan Leaf has been around for a while, but a spacious cabin, larger battery and affordable price help it keep pace with newer rivals”

 - Some cheap plastics

 - Slightly firm ride

 One of the main attractions to the Leaf is its price – starting from under £30,000, it’s much cheaper than most other electric family hatches, bar the aforementioned MG4.
-Despite this, however, even the base Acenta model comes with a full suite of safety kit including blind spot monitoring and lane-keep assist, as well as 16-inch alloy wheels, a reversing camera and a large touchscreen with the latest phone connectivity.
-Mid-spec N-Connecta adds a Tech Pack, which includes systems to make jobs like parking easier, heated seats and tinted windows, while top-spec Tekna offers LED headlights, a Bose audio system, extra safety kit and part-leather upholstery.
+Despite this, however, even the base Acenta model comes with a full suite of safety kit including blind spot monitoring and lane-keep assist, as well as 16-inch alloy wheels, a reversing camera and an eight-inch touchscreen with Apple CarPlay and Android Auto.
+Mid-spec N-Connecta adds a Tech Pack, which includes systems to make jobs like parking easier, heated seats and tinted windows, while top-spec Tekna offers LED headlights, a Bose audio system, even more safety kit and part-leather upholstery.
 It’s worth noting that the e+ model is only available with the N-Connecta and Tekna trims.

 The original Leaf was the first electric car to score five stars in Euro NCAP crash-testing, and its successor has managed to repeat the result.
 That’s even more impressive given how much tougher the test has become in recent years.
 The Leaf could only muster 63rd out of 75 cars in our 2022 Driver Power owner satisfaction survey, though, with owners praising the car’s low running costs but picking holes in its reliability – 23.5% of owners reported a fault with their car, which might be a cause for concern.